More houses provided for families of martyrs, disabled war veterans [PHOTO]

 Azerbaijan continues to provide apartments to martyrs’ families and disabled war veterans.

 The Ministry of Labor and Social Protection has provided 14 houses to people of this category of citizens.
-Of them, 2 houses were provided in Imishli, three houses in Agstafa, five houses in Gedebey and four in Kurdemir regions.
+Of them, 6 houses were provided in Lerik, four houses in Khizi, and four in Quba regions.

 It should be noted that one of the programs of social protection - the program of providing houses, private apartments and cars for martyrs’ families and disabled war veterans - is expanding every year.